Skiing Chamonix

 Small Ski Area passes are available at each of the six novice ski areas (see below).
 They are quite cheap and are best purchased on a daily basis.

 The Les Houches Ski Pass is great value.
-Not included in the Chamonix Le Pass, Les Houches ski lift tickets are best bought on a day to day basis as required.
+Not included in the Chamonix Le Pass, Les Houches ski lift tickets are best bought on a day-to-day basis as required.

 Ikon Pass is valid in most of Chamonix, with days shared between: Grands Montets, Les Houches, Le Tour/Balme, La Flegere and Le Brevent.
 Holders of an Ikon Pass can ski for free for 7-days, with no blackout period.
 Holders of Ikon Base Plus Pass and Ikon Base Pass can ski for free for 5-days with no blackout periods.
 To redeem lift passes, you will need to go to a local ticket window and show your Ikon Pass, Ikon Base Pass, or Ikon Session Pass.

 Holders of the Mountain Collective Pass can redeem a total of two free days at Chamonix ski areas with no blackout periods.
 Additional days can be redeemed for half price.
 Mountain Collective pass holders will receive a ‘Mont-Blanc Unlimited’ pass, which allows one to visit all the following Chamonix Valley resorts: Grands-Montets, Flégère, Brévent, Les Houches, Montenvers Train, Aiguille du Midi, Tramway du Mont Blanc.
-The conditions make no mention of Balme Tour Vallorcine, but we expect that it would be valid there, simply on the basis that the pass is redeemed by getting a Mont blanc Unlimited pass.
+The conditions make no mention of Balme Tour Vallorcine, but we expect that it would be valid there, simply on the basis that the pass is redeemed by getting a Mont Blanc Unlimited pass.
 To redeem your day passes at Chamonix, bring your printed voucher/confirmation of your Mountain Collective Pass purchase.
 Redeem at Central Cash Desk, 35 Place de la Mer de Glace, Chamonix.

 Chamonix for Beginners & Children